Saymanning/Pewlett-Hackard-Analysis/README.md

 ## Overview

 ### Purpose of Analysis
-THe purpose of the analysis wast to determine the number of employees retiring from Pewlett Hackard by job title and identify employees who are eligible to participate in a mentorship program.
+The purpose of the analysis wast to determine the number of employees retiring from Pewlett Hackard by job title and identify employees who are eligible to participate in a mentorship program.
 Provide a written report to help the manager prepare for the upcoming "silver tsunami" as many employees reach retirement age.

 ###Results
 Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.bulleted list with four major points from the two analysis deliverables.

 **Retiring Employees by Title**

 - The first step was to retrieve the number of employees retiring from Pewlett Hackard and also include their job title.
 The employee number, first name and last name were       retrieved from the columns in the the Employees table.